These Biodegradable Soaps Keep You and the Planet Clean

 From liquid to bar soap, lather up with these biodegradable soaps that are better for your body and the planet.

 Soap has a dirty little secret.
 That’s right, lathering up with your favorite, sweet-smelling suds may leave you clean, but it could be having the opposite effect on the environment.
 Some soaps contain ingredients, such as antibacterial chemicals like triclosan, that aren’t biodegradable.

-Worry not, you can still get your scrub on.
-We’ve got tips on how to shop for biodegradable soaps, plus the best brands to shop.
+Biodegradable soaps are cleaning agents that have the ability to naturally decompose over time.
 According to ASTM International, an international standards organization, in order for a soap to be deemed biodegradable, it must be able to break down into organic materials within a span of six months.
 (It’s important to note that biodegradable soaps are made to break down in soil, not in water.)

 For those looking to shop for biodegradable suds, opting for soaps that are made with natural and organic ingredients is best.
 And that’s what you’re most likely to find as minimally treated and processed ingredients are biodegradable.

+And whenever possible, look for fair trade certified ingredients as well.
+This helps ensure the workers harvesting and producing your soap ingredients are paid a fair wage.
 Consumers should also take into account the packaging that soap is contained in.
 Shop for plastic-free soaps that are either packaging-free, such as bar soaps, or housed in eco-friendly containers that are either biodegradable or recyclable.

 Best biodegradable soaps to shop